 Ending Sleep Apnea

 Adjusting the way you sleep can help to reduce problems.
 My personal experience has shown that I have fewer episodes of snoring and apnea when I am positioned laterally (on my side).
 I also like to prop up my head a bit and place a pillow between my knees.
 Everyone has their own preference, of course.
-Studies show that sleeping on your side or with your upper body inclined 30 degrees will greatly reduce snoring and apnea (read: how to get rid of snoring).
-It's an effective and free option that is definitely worth a try!
+Studies show that sleeping on your side or with your upper body inclined 30 degrees will greatly reduce snoring and apnea.
+It’s an effective and free option that is definitely worth a try!

 A sleep study will confirm if you have a problem.
-If lifestyle changes and adjustments to your sleeping style are not yielding results, then it's time to visit a doctor.
+If lifestyle changes and adjustments to your sleeping style are not yielding results, then it’s time to visit a doctor.
 Your family doctor might be able to treat or evaluate your condition on their own, but it is quite likely that you will be referred to a specialist.
-Using monitoring devices and sensors, doctors will be able to keep track of what happens inside of you as you sleep (read: how to get rid of insomnia).
+Using monitoring devices and sensors, doctors will be able to keep track of what happens inside of you as you sleep.
 Based on this information, they can decide which course of action is necessary for your condition.